Istituto degli Endotipi in Oncologia, Metabolismo e Immunologia

-Institute of Endotypes in Oncology, Metabolism and Immunology “G.
+Institute of Endotypes in Oncology, Metabolism

-Salvatore” – IEOMI
+and Immunology “G. Salvatore” – IEOMI

-On the basis of recent activites and ongoing projects,
+On the basis of recent activites and ongoing projects, the

-and integration between genetic-epigenetic issues and environmental/phenotypic
+integration between genetic-epigenetic issues and environmental/phenotypic

 aspects mainly described from non-coding RNA profiles, as well as lipid,

-carbohydrate and protein profiles (including post-translational, PTMs).The general
+carbohydrate and protein profiles (including post-translational, PTMs).The general objectives include the identification of

-diagnostics and monitoring and also for target therapies, integrating
+pathology markers, both for diagnostics and monitoring and also for target

-fundamental and applied research.
+therapies, integrating fundamental and applied research.

 These activities will increasingly have to be